bruno-chavez/ancestorquotes/README.md

 COMMANDS:
-     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! help, h        Shows a list of commands or help for one command
+     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! chat, c        Prints a chat between the ancestor and himself. help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: